ghostmonk/twitter-challenge/README.md

 ```npm install```
 ```npm start```

-... at this point will have to open another terminal and cd back to the root dir.

 ## Bower

 I use Bower for all of the client-side libraries.
 There is a postinstall target